 Hot water and plastic

 More studies link hot water and plastic to health issues.
-The Cafellissimo was one of the few options in our tests that did not involve pouring hot water through plastic, something we saw as a definite bonus.
+The Cafellissimo is one of the few options in our test suite that did not involve pouring hot water through plastic, something we see as a definite bonus.

 Ease of Use

 While the Cafellissimo requires no buying or packing of filters, it will take some extra time, care, and water to clean after each use.
-The V60 scored a bit higher in this category because clean up just requires lifting out the filter and throwing everything away.
+The V60 scores a bit higher in this category because clean up just requires lifting out the filter and throwing everything away.
 Of course, if you don't care about thoroughly cleaning this brewer after each use, you don't have to — bang the cone at the edge of a trash can and carry on.
 Don't make this a habit, though, as doing so will result in your cone becoming clogged with oils.
 Clean regularly and properly to ensure you can continue to brew up a great cup.

 Filterless options like the Cafelissimo require cleaning after each use.
 How much time and water is dependent on your personal cleanliness standards, though if you let too many coffee oils build up it will impede how well your dripper works.

 This is a decent option for group cooking scenarios.
 Load it to the brim with grounds, and you can make coffee for four people.
-That said, the V60 scored a little higher because it's even easier to load up.
+This is not, however, the recommended way to brew and flavor will suffer as a result.

 This is a non-collapsible cone, meaning it's bulky compared to other options if you're stuffing everything in a backpack.
 That said, with a little ingenuity, you can clip it to the outside of your pack and be merrily along your way.

 If you're looking for something light, easy to use, and practically zero-waste, then the Cafellissimo is a stellar option.
-Earning top scores in our taste tests and sharing an Editors' Choice award with the iconic V60, this dripper is a solid investment that will serve you well for the long haul.
+Earning top scores in our taste tests, this dripper is a solid investment that will serve you well for the long haul.

 No paper waste and easy to clean.
 This is a great filter.